 It has been recently restored to its original form and the open arcade of sandstone columns is once again a feature of the streetscape.
 Inside visitors can enjoy two impressive exhibitions.

-Please note this site may be closed at short notice.
-Please ring ahead before visiting.
+Please note this site may close at short notice.
+Visitors are advised to check ahead before visiting

 Admission is Free